Creating flag variations

 LaunchDarkly allows you to delete variations that are designated to be served when targeting is off.
 Make sure that your application is able to handle a null value when targeting is off in case this happens.

 When you create a feature flag, some of its values are designated as defaults.
-A flag's default values are the values that are served when a flag is on or off, unless you specify otherwise.
+A flag's default values are the values that are served when targeting is on or off, unless you specify otherwise.
 The default value when a flag is On can be either a single variation or a rollout.
 The default value when a flag is Off can be only a single variation.

 For example, a boolean flag could have